ev3dev/brickstrap/README.md

 ### The `tar-only` directory

 This directory contains files that we *don't* want in brickstrap shell but *do* want in the final image file.
-For example, in ev3dev-jessie, we have `/etc/flash-kernel/db` that specifies the install location of the kernel at `/dev/mmcblk0p1`.
-This probably does not exist on the host computer and even if it does, we don't want to write to it.
-But we need it in the final image in order for flash-kernel to work properly.
+For example, at one time, in ev3dev-jessie, we had `/etc/flash-kernel/db` that specifies the install location of the kernel at `/dev/mmcblk0p1`.
+This broke `flash-kernel` in the bootstrap environment, but was required in the actual image file.

 The files in this directory must include the full path as if they were in the root directory.